PeterXiaoGuo/Data-Mining-References-And-Short-Explanations/2017-05-01-data-mining-references-principles.markdown

 ##### Idea
 In this method, we consider the importance as the probability that we are going to end on each web-page at any time moment.
 For example, there exist a certain random web-surfer in the web, that endlessly surfs around the internet and we now want to know the probability that this random web-surfer is going to be at some web-page at random moment.

 What we can do here is to just simulate this experience and find out the overall amounts of times random surfer visited each web-page among all the times.
-We don't actually have to simulate this random surfer, because we can find the probabilities using matrix multiplication.
+We don´t actually have to simulate this random surfer, because we can find the probabilities using matrix multiplication.
 This is described very well in the "Best tutorial" I previously mentioned.
 Overally what we do in this process is:

 ##### Implementation of idea